ayhaneyikan/string-comparisons/README.md

 ## Executing the Comparisons

-The current state of the `main()` function is set up to run the threaded version of the comparison.
+The current state of the `main()` function is set up to receive arguments on the commandline indicating which version should be run.
+It should be noted, however, that the output directory, output filenames, and input dataset filename are NOT configurable from the commandline.
+These would need to be modified in the thread.rs and data.rs files.
-Each thread will perform comparisons on a subset of the string list and output results to a csv.
-These are stored in `results/` and are labeled with the thread's index.
-Note that even the threaded version takes a couple hours to run (depending on hardware).